 - Application Value

 - Development Value

 - Market Value

 - Cooperation Value

-We recommend a stepwise timeline for conducting the survey, collecting and analyzing data , and delivering results.
+Regardless of how you segment, we recommend a stepwise timeline for conducting the survey, collecting and analyzing data , and delivering results.
 Your survey outline might look something like this:

 - 1A – Online Survey to Employees (Quantitative)

 - 1B – Unstructured Collection of Data (Parallel to 1A effort)

 Because response rates and survey statistical confidence might be a concern, you might want to survey at least 15-30% respondents and use a 3% margin of error with a standard 95% confidence level.